aws-samples/aws-serverless-workshops/ImageProcessing/README.md

 ### 1. Create a collection in Amazon Rekognition
 A Face Collection is a container in Amazon Rekognition to store indexed face images as searchable vectors.

-Using the AWS CLI commandline tools, create a collection in the Amazon Rekognition called `rider-photos`
+Using the AWS Command Line Interface, create a collection in the Amazon Rekognition called `rider-photos`

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>